-Lesson Plans can be opened directly from the Teacher Dashboard to allow quick and easy planning.
+Lesson Plans can also be opened directly from the Teacher Dashboard to allow quick and easy planning.
 Access Lesson Plans by selecting the Lesson Plan action icon next to a content entry.

-Additionally, a collated PDF version of the Lesson Plans as well as All Lesson Plans and Activities are located in the Monthly Tools menu.
-Toggle PDF to view lesson plans in a PDF format.
+Additionally, a collated PDF version of the Lesson Plans as well as All Lesson Plans and Activities are located in the Lesson Plans menu.

 Lesson Plans include several pages of content as an extension of the learning objectives of the materials.
 Each grade band in Unique Learning System is represented by a different color of Lesson Plan.

 The first page describes the overall objective of the lesson with: